Schedule

 Admissions Ambassadors will provide a tour throughout the University of Minnesota's East Bank campus beginning at the McNamara Alumni Center and continuing throughout the Medical School and Health Sciences areas.

-Students will b divided up into separate tour groups.
-Your Tour Group number will be indicated on the front of your badges.
+Students are divided up into separate tour groups.
+Your Tour Group number is indicated on the front of your badge.

 The Tour will conclude Admitted Student Day!
+Please take all your belongings with you.
 Have a safe trip home and thanks for coming!